 All modern laundry detergents contain FWAs to increase the perceived "whiteness".
-Correlated to this use FWAs is discharged in substantial quantities with household wastewater, and some studies (Aley, 1991; Fay, Spong, and Alexander, 1995) underline how Optical brighteners are less than benign from an environmental perspective.
-Many of the chemicals in this category are toxic to fish and other aquatic life.
-Some are also capable of causing mutations in bacteria.
-Compounding these problems is the fact that optical brighteners are also very slow to biodegrade into their less harmful component parts.
+Correlated to this use FWAs is discharged in substantial quantities with household wastewater (Fay, Spong, and Alexander, 1995), and some studies states how Optical brighteners are removed from underground waters by adsorption onto soil and organic materials (Aley, 1991).
+This make OBAs less than benign from an environmental perspective.
+Although no reliable scientific literature has been found or put forward by stakeholders to demonstrate the toxicity of this substances, some US websites report that "many of the chemicals in this category are toxic to fish and other aquatic life.
+Some are also capable of causing mutations in bacteria35.